leslietquinn/library/README.md

 # Framework

-This is my framework, a code base under continued development
+This is my framework, further development on hold.